AronSchulman/MMAtt-DTA/README.md

 ```

 All the relevant data used for model training and testing are found in the Zenodo repository mentioned above.
-Do be in touch in case of dependency issues, bugs, and general enquiries about usage.
+Please open an issue in case of dependency problems, bugs, and general enquiries about usage.